paullabonne/paullabonne.github.io/index.md

 I am PhD student in economics at King's College London and [ESCoE](https://www.escoe.ac.uk/).
+From October 2021 I will be a postdoc at [ESCoE](https://www.bi.edu/research/research-centres/centre-of-applied-macroeconomics-and-commodity-prices/) in the BI Norwegian Business School.

 ## Projects